AarshShah9/portfolio-website/README.md

-Hi, this is my personal portfolio website.
+Hi, this is my personal portfolio website to show off my projects!

-I don't take credit for any of this work, as the website is built off of the template that this repo is forked from
+I don't take credit for the basic layout of the website, as it is built off of the template that this repo is forked from, but I have made significant additions!